Home

 Monuments to Goethe (left) and Victor Hugo (right); in the inset Mephistopheles and Faust

-In 1903 Emperor William II of Germany donated to the Italian State a Monument to Goethe by Gustav Eberlein; the poet is shown standing on a colossal Corinthian capital and is surrounded by statues portraying characters of his works Iphigenia in Tauris, Mignon and Faust.
+In 1903 Emperor William II of Germany donated a Monument to Goethe by Gustav Eberlein to the Italian State; the poet is shown standing on a colossal Corinthian capital and is surrounded by statues portraying characters of his works Iphigenia in Tauris, Mignon and Faust.

-They were the first of a long series of other monuments and statues which were placed in Villa Borghese.
+They were the first of a long series of other similar monuments which were placed in Villa Borghese.

-You can spend A Sunny Day in Villa Borghese and see more of it.
+You can spend A Sunny Day at Villa Borghese and see more of it.

 Read Henry James's account of his visit to this site in 1873.